 When roasted, the pungent flavour of garlic is muted and you are left with a lovely garlicky hum.
 To roast garlic:

-- Cut top off bulb so cloves are exposed.
+- Cut the top off the bulb of garlic so the cloves are exposed.

 - Sprinkle with salt, pepper and a little olive oil.

-- Wrap in aluminum foil and bake for about 40 minutes or until tender.
+- Wrap in aluminum foil and bake for 40 minutes or until tender.

 - Once cool enough to handle, cloves easily remove from the skin and can be used in recipes.